 Gurney's Pear Trees

-Are pears easy to grow?
+Are pear trees easy to grow?

-Do I need a pair of Pears to cross-pollinate?
+Do I need a pair of pears to cross-pollinate?

 Some pears do not need to be cross-pollinated to produce fruit, but most do.
 Even the self-fruitful varieties fruit better and heavier when they are cross-pollinated with a different variety.
 Honeysweet is one variety Gurney's offers that produces a full crop without the aid of another variety.
 To help pick the perfect pollinating partners, see our pollination chart.